c4tom/DreamDevBox/docs/reverse-proxy/reverse-proxy-for-custom-docker.rst

 *******************************

-Imagine you have added a custom service container to the Devilbox which has a project that is available via http on a very specific port in that container.
+Imagine you have added a custom service container to the DreamDevBox which has a project that is available via http on a very specific port in that container.

-You do not want to expose this port to the host system, but rather want to make it available via the bundled web server and also be able to see it on the Devilbox intranet vhost section.
+You do not want to expose this port to the host system, but rather want to make it available via the bundled web server and also be able to see it on the DreamDevBox intranet vhost section.

 Additionally you want the project to make use of the same DNS naming scheme and also have HTTPS for it.